cscorley/dissertation/chapters/2_related/5_dit.md

 ##### a random example {#sec:dit-background}

-Location-based techniques are a common developer identification technique and build upon feature location techniques.
+Location-based techniques are a common developer identification technique and build upon location techniques.
 We refer the reader to Section
-\ref{sec:flt-background} for a background on how a typical feature location techniques works.
+\ref{sec:related-general} for a background on how a typical feature location techniques works.

 We can use an FLT to identify a ranked list of source code entities related to